EriksenJ/ra_guide/README.md

 		- Install using Scoop on a Windows machine with `scoop bucket add extras; scoop install vscode` (see `Software/Suggestions` on using ).
 	- You can add functionality by installing extensions.
 Some extensions you'll likely want to install:
 		- Git History
-		- GitHub Copilot (free for academic users)
+		- GitHub Copilot (free for academic users - read more [here](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student))
 		- LaTeX workshop
 		- Markdown All in One
 		- Python